-Fat Bikes are growing, and we do not just mean in size!
+Fat Bikes are growing, and fat bike rims are getting wider.
+And, we mean, they are growing in popularity as well as size!
 This wildly popular segment of the cycling industry continues to attract new fans all the time.

 Luckily for the consumer, bike categories have traditionally been identified to make them quite self-explanatory: Road bikes.
 Beach cruisers.
 Gravel bikes.
 Racing bikes.